 Would you like to be encouraged by a true story that occurred almost 2,900 years ago?
 Have you ever heard of King Jehoshaphat?
 Probably not.
+He was a faithful King of Judah who became king about 50 years after the death of Solomon.
 These Books from the Old Testament are less famous than other parts of the Bible.
 This story is buried in the Old Testament book Second Chronicles.
 Where is that you ask?
 Well, right after First Chronicles, of course.

 Jehoshaphat ruled about the same number of years as Solomon.
 His reign started about 100 years after the start of Solomon’s reign.
 By the time Jehoshaphat came along, Israel had split into two kingdoms.
 The Northern Kingdom of 10 tribes was called Israel, and the Southern Kingdom of 2 tribes was called Judah.
 Jehoshaphat was the King of Judah.